quarterback/maybe-not-now/src/routes/speaking.md

 <!-- TODO UPDATE THE SEO INFO -->
 <Seo title="About Ron" description="Talks and Interviews from Ron Bronson since 2017" path="/about" />

+<h3>I've presented at over 50 events globally since 2013, and have been interviewed on a bevy of design, tech, and other media.</h3>

 # Past Talks

 -   **Nov.
 '21: IXDA OSLO / [The Designer's Share of the Problem](https://vimeo.com/651801535)**